-Kodros et al. (2018) combined measurements of BC mixing state in the springtime Canadian high Arctic with simulated size-resolved aerosol mass and number concentrations to constrain model estimates of the direct radiative effect (DRE).
+Kodros et al. (2018) combined measurements of BC mixing state in the springtime Canadian high Arctic with simulated sizeresolved aerosol mass and number concentrations to constrain model estimates of the direct radiative effect (DRE).
 Airborne measurements using an SP2 and Ultra-High Sensitivity Aerosol Spectrometer onboard the Polar 6 aircraft show an average coating thickness of 45 to 40 nm for BC core diameters across the range of 140 to 220 nm, respectively.
 For total particle diameters ranging from 175 to 730 nm, BC-containing particle number fractions range from 16 % to 3 %.
+GEOS-Chem-

-GEOS-Chem-TOMAS yields a pan-Arctic average springtime DRE for all aerosols ranging from -1.65 W/m2 when assuming entirely externally mixed BC.
+TOMAS yields a pan-Arctic average springtime DRE ranging from -1.65 W m-2 for entirely externally mixed BC to -1.34 W m-2 for entirely internally mixed BC.
 Using the observed mixing-state constraints from this field campaign significantly reduces this estimated range in DRE by over a factor of two (-1.59 to -1.45 W m-2).
 Measurements of mixing state thus provide important constraints for model estimates of the DRE.

-Some of the first vertically-resolved and concurrent measurements of aerosol composition and optical properties in the springtime high Arctic are presented in Leaitch et al. (2019).
-As shown in Fig. 12a, observations from the POLAR 6 during

-April 2015 indicate an increase in the fraction of rBC in submicron particles with altitude coincident with an increase in the overall carbonaceous fraction of the submicron aerosol for flights conducted around Alert, Nunavut and Eureka, Nunavut (Schulz et al., 2018; Willis et al., 2019).
+Some of the first vertically-resolved and concurrent measurements of aerosol composition and optical properties in the springtime high Arctic are presented in Leaitch et al. (2018a).
+As shown in Fig. 12a, observations from the POLAR 6 during April 2015 indicate an increase in the fraction of rBC in submicron particles with altitude coincident with an increase in the overall carbonaceous fraction of the submicron aerosol for flights conducted around Alert, Nunavut and Eureka, Nunavut (Schulz et al., 2018; Willis et al., 2018).
 For values of the light scattering coefficient (σ{scat}) less than 15 Mm-1, which represent 98 % of the measured σ{scat} during the Alert and Eureka flights, the single scattering albedo (SSA) of the aerosol decreases from 0.96 near the surface to 0.93 at 500 hPa (Fig. 12a).
 The SSA decrease with altitude is consistent with the increasing fraction of rBC in the particles and suggests a stabilizing influence of BC on the high Arctic atmosphere.
 In an absolute sense, the σ{scat} values primarily vary with the sum of ammonium, organics and sulfate as shown in Fig. 12b.